TracyGJG/json-verify/README.md

 The first argument is mandatory and should contain a text string that is a candidate JS object to be confirmed as well formed JSON.

-The optional second argument is either a string of number.
+The optional second argument is either a string or number.
 Given a string, it will be used as the indent to present the JSON output in a readable structure.
-If a number is supplied, that number of spaces will be used as the indent string
+If a number is supplied, that number of spaces will be used as the indent string.

 In response the function returns an object containing the following properties:
 * error: a string containing an error message should an issue have been detected, empty string if it passes
-* report: a string containing the initial section of the JSON data that conforms with the specifciation, up to the point a fault was detected
+* report: a string containing the initial section of the JSON data that conforms with the specifciation, up to the point a fault was detected.
+If no fault is detected this property will contain a formatted version of the input dataset, ready for validation/use.
-* remainder: a string containing the section of the JSON data from the point of failure to the end of the JSON data
+* remainder: a string containing the section of the JSON data from the point of failure to the end of the JSON data.
+If the dataset is verified as conformant, this property will be empty.

 The 'verify' function could be regarded as a candidate function of the JSON namespace.